 Her research interests include clinical applications of mass spectrometry, toxicology, test utilization, transitioning of late phase discovery and -omics biomarkers to clinical services, and biomarkers for early diagnoses using -omics technologies.

-Scott A. Kirkley, M.D. is Vice Chair for Pathology Education, Associate Director of the Transfusion Medicine Service and Program Director of the URMC Pathology Residency Training Program.
+Dr. Kirkley is Vice Chair for Pathology Education, Associate Director of the Transfusion Medicine Service and Program Director of the URMC Pathology Residency Training Program.
 He serves as Associate Professor of Pathology and Laboratory Medicine.
 His clinical interests include establishing transfusion protocols and helping coordinate laboratory services in support of organ transplantation programs at Strong Memorial Hospital.
 He is accredited in Blood Banking and Transfusion Medicine, Anatomic Pathology, and Clinical Pathology by the American Board of Pathology; and in Internal Medicine by American Board of Internal Medicine.

 He received his medical degree at SUNY Upstate Medical Center, Syracuse, after earning a bachelor’s degree in Biochemistry at Syracuse University.
 His post-doctoral training includes a fellowship in Transfusion Medicine at Hoxworth Blood Center in Cincinnati, OH, a residency in Anatomic and Clinical Pathology at Deaconess Hospital in Boston, MA, and a residency and internship in Internal Medicine at Danbury Hospital in Danbury, CT.

 Dr. Kirkley’s research has focused on the suppressive effects of allogeneic (homologous) blood transfusion on the immune system, and comparing the effects of allogeneic, autologous, and leukoreduced transfusions on immune function.